Convention & Visitors Bureau

 You could make an entire vacation out of tasting Boulder's food scene, but here are just a few ideas to get you started.

 The Cocktail Element menu at Salt allows you to mix and match your preferred ingredients to create a signature drink.
 Who knew you were such a good mixologist?

 Frasca Food and Wine is one of Boulder's culinary landmarks, earning a James Beard award.
 Splurge for dinner here or save a little at Pizzeria Locale, a gourmet pizzeria next door that's run by the same folks.

 Nestled in the pines high above the beautiful Boulder Valley is the city's gastronomic granddaddy, Flagstaff House, a Wine Spectator Grand Award winner that promises excellence.

 Food trucks park it at the Rayback Collective, and so should you.
 It's a cool, food truck park that has a party-like atmosphere, indoor and outdoor seating, yard games, a stage for live music and great food.

 Avery Brewing's taproom allows you to sample several scrumptious suds that can only be had on site.
 How about the spiced-just-right Chai Brown or the passion fruit-infused Belgian-style Lilikoi Kepolo?

-Gluten free, vegan, organic ... whatever your idea of healthy, clean eating is, Shine Restaurant* has a delicious version of it on their menu — plus their own beers on tap.
+Gluten-free, vegan, organic ... whatever your idea of healthy, clean eating is, Shine Restaurant has a delicious version of it on their menu.
+Also try their potions, a line of herbal tonics that, according to Shine are "a harmony of juices, powerful herbs, flower and gemstone essences, and sound-frequencies" that are tuned to "a specific intention."
 It hardly gets more Boulder than that.